AYURVEDA IN ACTION ONLINE!

 - You will be able to download all course materials and keep webinar recordings.

 Each Module comes with an accompanying workbook to guide you through the material.
 You will need to put aside between 4-6 hours to complete the material for each one.

 The course is extremely comprehensive with over 50 hours of video, slide and audio content so you will need to allocate about 2 days or four evenings per fortnight to cover each Module of work.
 You have about 2-3 weeks gap between live webinars and it is best though not essential to have completed the work for each module in time for the webinar.

 Quizzes can be fun and motivating so we use them to help you revise themes from previous sessions and recap difficult topics.
 These allow us to gauge your comprehension and will guide Q&A and the planning of subsequent sessions.
 These will take place during the live webinars.

 During the online programme, you will be invited to upload a 5-minute Vlog detailing what changes you have made to your daily life as a result of the training.
 This Vlog may be viewed by your peers and you will receive tutor feedback.
 We will address the key issues that arise from the exercise in the live weekend.

 A full course evaluation will help us assess your experience and improve delivery for future students.

-A BWY Ayurveda in Action Module Certificate will be awarded following successful completion of all the online modules and attendance of the live training weekend.
+A BWY Ayurveda in Action Module Certificate will be awarded following successful completion of all the online module workbooks and video blog.

 This course has been designed to allow you to various progression pathways.